 Just Eat operates as an online platform that allows customers to explore a diverse range of restaurant options in their area and place orders for delivery or pickup.
 The company partners with a vast network of local restaurants, ensuring a rich selection of cuisines to suit every taste and preference.
 Just Eat’s user-friendly website and mobile app enable customers to browse menus, read reviews, and seamlessly place orders with just a few clicks.

 While Just Eat and DoorDash share certain similarities, there are notable differences between the two platforms.
-Just Eat has a significant presence in Europe and parts of Asia, with operations in multiple countries.
+Just Eat has a significant presence in Europe and Asia, with operations in multiple countries.
 DoorDash, on the other hand, primarily focuses on the United States and has expanded its reach to specific international markets.
 The difference in geographical coverage positions them as competitors in their respective regions.

 In conclusion, Just Eat relies on a combination of in-house delivery drivers employed by restaurants and third-party courier services to fulfill delivery orders.
-DoorDash, on the other hand, has its own fleet of delivery drivers, allowing for more control over the delivery process.
+DoorDash, on the other hand, has its fleet of delivery drivers, allowing for more control over the delivery process.

 Delivery.com